 Certain red flags on your tax return may increase your risk of an audit.
-These include:
+According to Nerd Wallet, these include:

 When claiming large deductions, such as if you are affected by a natural disaster, provide as much proof as possible to support your numbers.
 This should include photos, canceled checks, reports from your insurance company, and repair receipts.

-Most people who get audited do end up paying additional taxes.
+However, most people who get audited do end up paying additional taxes.
+In fact, the Tax Foundation reported that the IRS collected an additional $12 billion from audited taxpayers in 2015 alone.
 You may be able to negotiate with the auditor to make a settlement for this additional amount by paying a lump sum if you can afford to do so.
 You can also request a payment plan to settle your taxes over time.

 If you’re facing tax debt that you can’t afford to pay, Solvable can help.
 Answer a few simple questions to get matched with a tested and well-reviewed debt relief program.
 We can also assist with student loan and credit card debt.
 Get started today to move toward a brighter financial future.